Side (daughter of Ictinus): Mythology

 According to the myth, Side's father Ictinus developed an incestuous desire for his daughter, and chased her down with the intention to rape her.
 Side fled from him until she reached the gravestone of her dead mother, and killed herself on it to avoid his ravenous advances.
 Her red blood spilt on the ground and gave rise to a pomegranate tree, while her father himself was transformed into a kite, a bird of prey which, according to Oppian, hates to rest on pomegranate trees.

 Symbolism

 Karl Kerenyi compared this story to both the goddess Persephone, who was abducted to the Underworld by its king Hades and forced to stay there for several months a year thanks to her consumption of pomegranate fruit, and the hunter Orion's first wife Side, who angered Hera and was cast in Tartarus as punishment.
 All three stories have in common the theme of a pomegranate-related maiden who dies, either literally or metaphorically, and is led to the Underworld.
 In this Side's case, her father Ictinus supplants the subterranean god who seduces/rapes the maiden.
 Kerenyi summarized the theme as a woman who has to go down to the Underworld for the benefit of her community.

-The pomegranate fruit was seen as a symbol of fertility and Aphrodite, the goddess of love and fertility, possibly because its numerable red seeds suggest procreation and sexuality; it was also used as birth-control.
-Most significantly when it comes to this myth, other than the connection it has to kites, is its bright red colour that resembles blood, as Side spilt her own when she took her life, which then gave rise to the tree.